Stability conditions for polarised varieties: Introduction

 \begin{theorem} Let $(X,L)$ be an analytically K-semistable variety which has discrete automorphism group.
 Then $(X,kL)$ admits $Z$-critical K\"ahler metrics for all $k \gg 0$ provided it is asymptotically $Z$-stable. \end{theorem}

-The converse, namely that existence of $Z$-critical K\"ahler metrics implies asymptotic $Z$-stability, also holds in a local sense.
+In particular when $(X,L)$ itself admits a cscK metric and has discrete automorphism group, we prove the existence of $Z$-critical K\"ahler metrics for all $k\gg 0$.
+The converse, namely that existence of $Z$-critical K\"ahler metrics implies asymptotic $Z$-stability, also holds in a weak, local sense.
 To discuss the sense in which this is true, we must discuss some of the elements of the proof of Theorem \ref{intromainthm}.
-We denote the cscK degeneration of $(X,L)$ by $(X_0,L_0)$, and consider the Kuranishi space $B$ of $(X_0,L_0)$.
+We denote the cscK degeneration of $(X,L)$ by $(X_0,L_0)$, and consider the Kuranishi space $B$ of $(X_0,L_0)$; that the deformation theory of $(X_0,L_0)$ is unobstructed implies that $B$ is smooth.
 This space admits a universal family $(\X,\L) \to B$, and from its construction $\L$ admits a relatively K\"ahler metric which induces the cscK metric on $(X_0,L_0)$.
 There are then three steps:

 \begin{enumerate}[(i)]